jgaye/FlaskDocManager/README.md

 5. Review and create the user.
 6. You can grab the `Access key ID` and `Secret access key` in the next screen to be used in the Flask Doc Manager app register screen.

-Repeat the above step for each user you want to create.
+Repeat the above steps for each user you want to create.

+You can now register your users in the Flask Doc Management app, and manage the files stored in their S3 folder, and in the `public` folder.